detri/dictionary-coding-test/README.md

 - Clone this repo
 - `cd` to the newly cloned directory
 - Terminal: `ruby src/main.rb`
-- Files should be created in the repo directory upon completion
+- Files `sequences` and `words` should be created in the repo directory upon completion

 ### To test:
 - Terminal: